turbonomic/vmt-connect/_sources/userguide.rst.txt

 Legacy Connections
 ------------------

-Any existing code using the :class:`~vmtconnect.VMTConnection` class should continue to operate as before.
-The underlying communication will be handled by the :class:`~vmtconnect.Session` class, and code should be updated to the new class names as soon as possible.
+Any existing code using the :py:class:`~vmtconnect.VMTConnection` class should continue to operate as before.
+The underlying communication will be handled by the :py:class:`~vmtconnect.Session` class, and code should be updated to the new class names as soon as possible.
+The legacy interface is scheduled to be removed in v4.0.

 .. code:: python